• Share this on:

 Another issue is the adulteration of herbs and spices.
 The more valuable the product, the more likely adulteration is.
 Examples are vanilla extract made from tonka beans, oregano mixed with strawberry leaves and saffron mixed with cheap components.

 Several organisations and projects have launched initiatives to fight food fraud.
-The ESA has published an Adulteration Awareness Document and the UK Spice and Seasoning Association offers guidance on the authenticity of herbs and spices.
+The ESA has published an Adulteration Awareness Document (available to ESA members), and the UK Spice and Seasoning Association offers guidance on the authenticity of herbs and spices.

 Tips: